Amrullah Saleh: National Directorate of Security

 President Obama visited Kabul in late March 2010 to address the Afghan cabinet and repair ties with Hamid Karzai.
 Obama reiterated US commitment to Afghanistan, saying, "The United States does not quit once it starts on something."
 Saleh explained to Obama that the "Pakistanis believe the West has lost" in Afghanistan, and that ISI seeks to exploit the "division between Europe and the United States."
 He recommended "intense cooperation" between the US and Afghanistan to prevent extremist groups from regaining power.

 In early 2010, an Afghan man approached the NDS claiming to represent senior Taliban commander Mullah Akhtar Muhammad Mansour.
 Offering a letter allegedly written by Mansour, he said Mansour was interested to open a channel for negotiations.
 Saleh's people started testing the credentials of the supposed messenger, and judged them to be false, closing the case.
 The man then approached other Afghan government institutions.
 Saleh recounts, "When I learned ... that he was going through a different avenue, I warned the government that if it is this Aminullah, if he claims this, and if it is this guy, trust me, he is not representing anybody; it's a scam. ...
 Be careful.
 This is not Mansour.
 But there was a perception that Amrullah is against talks, so let's sideline him."
 The Afghan man, who lived in Pakistan where the Taliban's leadership council is based, subsequently held three meetings with NATO and Afghan officials.
 Having been flown from Pakistan to Kabul on a NATO airplane, the man met with President Karzai in the presidential palace.
 In late 2010, it turned out, that the supposed representative for Mansour was an impostor as Saleh had previously warned.
 The New York Times writes: "In an episode that could have been lifted from a spy novel, United States and Afghan officials now say the Afghan man was an impostor."

 Amrullah Saleh at an international conference in late 2011.

 On 6 June 2010, Saleh resigned from the NDS while Atmar resigned from his position as interior minister after a militant attack against the national peace jirga, although nobody had been killed or wounded and the attackers had been arrested.
 A few days after the jirga, Karzai had summoned Atmar and Saleh to discuss the attack against the jirga.
 After the meeting both men officially resigned because of the failure to stop the attack on the jirga.
 The two men's resignation led to widespread concerns among Afghanistan experts.
 Concerns were voiced over the direction the country was moving in.

-The former United Nation's Special Representative to Afghanistan Kai Eide writes:
+The former United Nations' Special Representative to Afghanistan Kai Eide writes: